tanluuuuuuu/Simple-Image-Search/README.md

 For any inquiries or feedback, please contact [luu432002@gmail.com]

 ## Acknowledgments
-We would like to thank the contributors and the open-source community for their support and contributions to the Image Search App.
+I would like to thank the contributors and the open-source community for their support and contributions to the Image Search App.

 **Note**: The Image Search App is for demonstration purposes only and may require additional configuration or customization to suit specific use cases or production environments.